section 80e

 • Charitable institution – Any institution approved for the purpose of Section 10(23C) or 80G(2)(a)

-Note: If you take the loan from any other entity, then it is not eligible for the deduction.
+Note: If you take the loan from any other entity, it is not eligible for the deduction.

 Limit for claiming deduction under 80E